chainwikinet/wikijs-yam-content/YAM-Roadmap.md

 # Organization

 ## Compensate protocol and ecosystem contributors
-- Status: Concepting
+- **Status**: Concepting
-- Priority: High
+- **Priority**: High
-- Summary: The YAM community has established a history of retroactively compensating its community members, and this should extend to those who have contributed much of their time and effort over the past months.
+- **Summary**: The YAM community has established a history of retroactively compensating its community members, and this should extend to those who have contributed much of their time and effort over the past months.
 This would be a one-time payment that could set a potential structure to be iterated upon in the future.
-- Next steps:
+- **Next steps**:
 -- Develop compensation plan for protocol and ecosystem contributors’ work thus far -- Forum discussion
 -- Off-chain proposal
 -- On-chain proposal and execution

 ## Hire full time contributors
-- Status: Concepting
+- **Status**: Concepting
-- Priority: Low
+- **Priority**: Low
-- Summary: While full-time contributors are necessary for the long-term success of the protocol, there are various legal considerations to account for when developing a structure.
+- **Summary**: While full-time contributors are necessary for the long-term success of the protocol, there are various legal considerations to account for when developing a structure.
 Rather than rush this process, we should get a full understanding of how to best compensate on-going contributors from both an incentive structure and legal perspective.
 Community members are clearly willing to work without on-going compensation currently, and by retroactively compensating contributors according to the above, a precedent is set to let them know they will be appropriately compensated.
-- Next steps:
+- **Next steps**:
 -- Understand legal considerations
 -- Develop long-term aligned incentives
 -- Forum discussion and Off-chain proposal